kaisenlinux/manpages-dev/category/FTP/lFTP.md

               ignore this number of hard errors.
 Useful to login to buggy FTP servers which reply 5xx when there is too many users.

        net:reconnect-interval-base (seconds)
               sets the base minimal time between reconnects.
-Actual interval depends on net:reconnect-interval-multiplier and number of attempts to perform an oper‐ ation.
+Actual interval depends on net:reconnect-interval-multiplier and number of attempts to perform an operation.

        net:reconnect-interval-max (seconds)
               sets  maximum reconnect interval.
-When current interval after multiplication by net:reconnect-interval-multiplier reaches this value (or  exceeds  it), it is reset back to net:reconnect-interval-base.
+When current interval after multiplication by net:reconnect-interval-multiplier reaches this value (or exceeds it), it is reset back to net:re‐ connect-interval-base.

        net:reconnect-interval-multiplier (real number)
               sets multiplier by which base interval is multiplied each time new attempt to perform an operation fails.
-When the interval reaches maximum, it is re‐ set to base value.
+When the interval reaches maximum, it  is  reset  to  base  value.
 See net:reconnect-interval-base and net:reconnect-interval-max.

        net:socket-bind-ipv4 (ipv4 address)
               bind  all  IPv4  sockets to specified address.
 This can be useful to select a specific network interface to use.
-Default is empty which means not to bind
-              IPv4 sockets, operating system will choose an address automatically using routing table.
+Default is empty which means not to bind IPv4 sockets, operating system will choose an address automatically using routing table.

        net:socket-bind-ipv6 (ipv6 address)
               the same for IPv6 sockets.